SharePoint/sp-dev-docs/docs/apis/webhooks/lists/create-subscription.md

 # Create a new subscription
-Creates a new subscription.
-In the POST request, include properties to describe the subscription you want created.
+Creates a new webhook subscription on a SharePoint list.

 ## Permissions